 #2: Coenzyme Q10

 Mice studies have found that coenzyme Q10 lowers LDL cholesterol’s ability to stick to blood vessels.
 While experts say more research needs to be done to confirm that this supplement has the same effect on humans, if you’re a statin user you’re sure to benefit from taking it.
-That’s because statins hinder your body’s production of coenzyme Q10, which can lead to muscle
+That’s because statins hinder your body’s production of coenzyme Q10, which can lead to muscle aches and weakness.

 According to the Heart and Stroke Foundation, the average South

 African has a heart age eight years older than the real age